AviatrixSystems/Docs/HowTos/privatemode.rst

 Preparing Your Multi-Cloud Environment
 --------------------------------------

 You must have completed the steps under “Preparing Your Single Cloud Private Mode Environment”.
-See the table at the beginning of this document for where you can create your endpoints.
+See the table at the beginning of this document for where you can create your multi-cloud endpoints.

 In a multi-cloud Private Mode environment, you are creating endpoints in a multi-cloud access VPC attached to the intra-cloud Link Service; building a multi-cloud Link Service; and attaching a multi-cloud proxy (Azure only) to the Link Service target.